lsst/LDM-135/index.rst

 they are much more mature.
 They can be divided into many types: parallel/single node, relational/object-oriented, columnar/row-based;
 some are built as appliances.
-Details about individual DBMS products and solutions we considered and/or evaluated can be found in Appendix B.
+Details about individual DBMS products and solutions we considered and/or evaluated can be found in :ref:`db-solutions`.

-..
-FIXME link to appendix

 .. _parallel-dbms: